 HOW TO GET AROUND MALAYSIA?

 Budget airlines such as Air Asia are great for traveling between the different cities.
-Alternatively, if you’re on a tight budget, you can book train and bus tickets on easybook.com or busonlineticket.com.
+Alternatively, if you’re on a tight budget, you can book train and bus tickets on easybook.com, busonlineticket.com or 12go.asia.

 Grab is much cheaper compared to taxis and very convenient when getting around Malaysia.